Egon-Framework/status-api-schema/README.md

 ### Linting Standards

-Project specific API standards are enforce via `spectral`.
+Project specific API standards are enforce using the `spectral` linting utility.
-The following command will validate the API definition against requirements defined in the `.spectral.yml` config file:
+The following command will validate API definitions against requirements defined in the `.spectral.yml` config file:

 ```bash
 spectral lint *.yml --fail-severity warn